fugalh/fartisan/README.md

 - WebSocket Host: `localhost`
 - WebSocket Port: `8765`

-To modify these settings, edit the configuration section at the top of `mqtt_artisan_bridge.py`.
+To modify these settings, use the command-line options or modify the configuration section at the top of `mqtt_artisan_bridge.py`.

 ## Usage